 Furthermore, the report presents data showing a strong association between inequality, poverty and business regulation: economies with better business regulation have lower levels of poverty on average.
 A ten-percentage point improvement in the distance to frontier is associated with a two-percentage point reduction in poverty.

 This is somewhat consistent with debates surrounding the link between business regulation and economic growth.
 In their 2006 paper Regulation and Growth, Djankov, McLiesh and Ramalho presented data suggesting that countries should prioritise business regulation reform when designing economic growth policies.
 While many of the conventional measures used in the growth literature describe the extent of the problems, the Doing Business indicators are ‘directly linked to specific reforms’.
 They claim that the relationship between more business-friendly regulations and higher growth rates is consistently significant, suggesting that reforms that shift an economy from the worst to the best quartile of business regulations would produce a 2.3 percentage point increase in average annual growth.

-Growth does not always translate into jobs, so the links presented in the latest Doing Business report in significant.
+When considering the use of business environment reform for job creation it is important to remember that growth does not always translate into jobs.
+For this reason, the links presented in the latest Doing Business report are significant.

 Doing Business also measures labour market regulation, but does not include this indicator in its rankings.
 However, it used to do this.
 The links between labour market regulation and job creation is particularly contested.
 In earlier editions, Doing Business argued the case for the deregulation of labour markets, suggesting labour flexibility and reduced costs of employment would improve the ability of firms to hire new staff.
 However, this was hotly contested (for example, see Berg and Cazes 2008 Policymaking Gone Awry: The Labour Market Regulations of the Doing Business Indicators).
 These days Doing Business assessments adopt a more nuanced approach and do not include labour market regulation in its rankings.